 The membrane that covers the spinal cord and nerve roots in your spine is called the dura membrane.
 The space surrounding the dura is the epidural space.
 Nerves travel through the epidural space to your back and into your legs.
 Inflammation of these nerve roots may cause pain in these regions due to irritation from a damaged disc or from contact in some way with the bony structure of the spine.

 An epidural injection places anti-inflammatory medicine into the epidural space to decrease inflammation of the nerve roots, hopefully reducing the pain in your back or legs.
 The epidural injection may help the injury to heal by reducing inflammation.
 It may provide permanent relief or provide a period of pain relief for several months while the injury/cause of your pain is healing.
-Depending on the location of your pain, the epidural steroid injection can be given in the neck (cervical), middle back (thoracic) or lower back (lumbar).
+Depending on the location of your pain, the spinal steroid injection can be given in the neck (cervical), middle back (thoracic) or lower back (lumbar).

 An IV may be started so that relaxation medication can be given.
 You will be placed lying on your stomach on the x-ray table and positioned in such a way that your doctor can best visualize your back using x-ray guidance.
 The skin on your back will be scrubbed using 2 types of sterile scrub (soap).
 Next, the physician will numb a small area of skin on your low back with numbing medicine.
 This medicine stings for several seconds.
 After the numbing medicine has been given time to be effective, your doctor will direct a small needle using x-ray guidance into the tiny bony opening (sacral hiatus) just above the crease in your buttocks.
 A small amount of contrast (dye) is then injected to insure proper needle position in the epidural space.
 If the medicine does not travel high enough to reach the affected area, a small catheter will be placed into the epidural space and advance up to the area of abnormality.
 Then, a mixture of numbing medicine (anesthetic) and anti-inflammatory (cortisone/steroid) will be injected.

 You will go back to a recovery area or may be recovered in the procedure room where you will be monitored for 15-30 minutes.
 You will then record the relief you experience during the next week.
 You will also be given a follow-up appointment for a repeat block if indicated.
 These injections are usually done in a series of three(3), about one to three weeks apart.
-You may not be able to drive the day of your procedure.
+You may not be able to drive on the day of your epidural steroid injection procedure.
 Your legs may feel weak or numb for a few hours, but your weakness should quickly resolve.
 If it does not, please go to the nearest ER.

 You should eat a light meal within a few hours before your procedure.
 If you are an insulin dependent diabetic, do not change your normal eating pattern prior to the procedure.
 Please take your routine medications (i.e. high blood pressure and diabetic medications).
 If you are on Coumadin, Heparin, Plavix or any other blood thinners (including Aspirin), or the diabetic medication Glucophage you must notify this office so the timing of these medications can be explained.
 You may need to bring a driver with you.
 You may return to your normal activities the day after the procedure, including returning to work.
 Drink plenty of clear liquids after the procedure to help remove the dye from the kidneys.